ducciorocchini/ducciopack2/README.md

 These are the main steps to build the package:
 + Create a new repository 📘
-+ Wite functions inside a new folder called R 📁
++ Write functions inside a new folder called R 📁
 + Create a new file called DESCRIPTION 📝